 Remember the star called, “Al Deneb” from Capricorn?
-Another star name in Aquila that has been passed down to us is “Deneb,” which means “The Lord or Judge Cometh,” though modern day astronomers do not know its exact position.
-One thing is certain, however: These stars refer to the same individual.
+Another star name in Aquila that has been passed down to us is also “Deneb.”
+It means “The Lord or Judge Cometh,” though modern day astronomers do not know its exact position.
+One thing is certain, however: These stars refer to the same individual: Our Lord Jesus!

 As usual, the Egyptians have a very different take on things.
 They saw this constellation as, “Su-at, the Bird of the Nile Coming.”

 There are many references in scripture to God as being like an Eagle, like the ones below:

 And there was no foreign god with him.”